kylegrahammatzen/bloom/packages/react/README.md

 - `user`: Current user object or null
 - `session`: Current session object or null
 - `isLoading`: Boolean indicating if auth state is loading
+- `isSignedIn`: Boolean indicating if user is authenticated

 ### Methods